Iridium0317/coding-challenge-bootcamp/day2/209-min-subarray.md

 ```

 ---
-# 904. Fruit Into Baskets
+# 904. Fruit Into Baskets（Medium）

 **Problem**
 You have an integer array `fruits` where `fruits[i]` is the type of fruit on the *i*-th tree.